hanrichard/bus-report-test/README.md

 ### Note:

-- You’ll need to have Node 18.18.0 or Node 18.18.0 later version on your local development machine (but it’s not required on the server).
+- You’ll need to have Node 18.18.0 or Node 18.18.0, a later version on your local development machine (but it’s not required on the server).

-- You’ll need to have Chome version 119 or later version on your local development machine.
+- You’ll need to have Chome version 119 or the later version on your local development machine.

 ### Assumptions

-- We should have a UI lib, so, in this case, the Ant design UI library [https://ant.design/](https://ant.design/) was used in this App, some components have been used from the lib, for example:
+- We should have a UI lib, so, in this case, the Ant design UI library [https://ant.design/](https://ant.design/) was used in this App.
+Some components have been used by the library, for example:

   - Table